 Nostalgia’s a funny thing, suspect, especially when amplified by jet lag.
 It can lead to all kinds of thoughts.

 As Andre and I left Dulles Airport, I navigated by a combination of numbers and nouns: I was looking for Rt.
 15, but not seeing any immediate signs, I followed signs towards Leesburg.
 Soon we came to a toll road, for which I thought I was prepared: the agent at Budget showed me where the electronic ticket dongle was mounted on the windshield.
-But when I drove through the EZ Pass lane, the marquee indicated I had not paid, we’d been photographed, and it would go on my permanent record.
+But when I drove through the EZ Pass lane, the marquee indicated I had not paid and that we’d been photographed.
 Andre fiddled with the dongle, and found that there was a pull out sleeve that activated the pass, and thereafter we remained law-abiding, mostly.

 I soon found Rt.
 15, took the route not towards downtown, and once past Leesburg, it felt rural.
 Long gone were the days when Dulles Airport was out in the middle of nowhere.
 An early memory of the mid-1960’s was a family drive from Alexandria out to Dulles to meet my father coming back from Viet-Nam, for some reason those flights always came in around 4:00 A.M.
 After miles of nothing but darkness, the airport appeared as an apparition of white light, the swept roof, that Finnish marvel.
 Today the entire area is developed, and there even seem to be signs of a Metro going in.